 Domestic assault is typically charged as a Class A misdemeanor, which could result in up to one year in jail and a $4,000 fine.
-If you have prior convictions for a similar offense, however, the charges could be elevated to a third degree felony—which is punishable by no more than ten years in prison, but no less than two, and $10,000 in fines.
+If you have prior convictions for a similar offense, however, the charges could be elevated to a third-degree felony—which is punishable by no more than ten years in prison, but no less than two, and $10,000 in fines.

 If you’ve been arrested, call my firm to talk with a Fort Worth criminal defense lawyer.

 According to Texas Penal Code Section 19.04, you could face manslaughter charges if you recklessly cause the death of another person.
-This is a second degree felony, which can result in up to 20 years in state prison and $10,000 in fines.
-If the person was killed under negligent circumstances, you could be charged with "criminally negligent homicide," which is a state jail felony.
+This is a second-degree felony, which can result in up to 20 years in state prison and $10,000 in fines.
+If the person was killed under negligent circumstances, you could be charged with “criminally negligent homicide,” which is a state jail felony.
 You could be sentenced to state jail for up to two years.

 According to Texas Penal Code Section 19.02, you could be charged with murder if you intentionally cause the death of another person, intend to cause serious bodily injury by committing an act that is clearly dangerous and ultimately causes the death of another person, or cause the death of another person in the commission of a felony.
-Murder is a felony of the first degree, unless the crime rises to the level of capital murder.
+Murder is a felony of the first degree unless the crime rises to the level of capital murder.

 You could be charged with capital murder if:

 If you are convicted of capital murder in Texas, you could be sentenced to state prison for life without the chance of parole or even put to death.
-If you were under the age of 18 when the crime was committed, you may only be sentenced to prison for life—which means that there is a possibility for parole.
+If you were under the age of 18 when the crime was committed, you may only be sentenced to prison for life—which means that there is a possibility of parole.
 Regardless of the circumstances, it is recommended that you contact a criminal defense attorney if you have been charged with murder.

 Any person with a prior criminal record for a violent offense can expect the penalties of a conviction to be enhanced.
 Cases in which physical damage was done to another human being are also punished heavily, as well as violent crimes that involve firearms or other weapons.
-If this is the first time you have been arrested for a violent crime, and there was no serious injuries, you will be charged with a Class A misdemeanor.
-The charges will escalate to a third degree felony if there are previous convictions.
+If this is the first time you have been arrested for a violent crime, and there were no serious injuries, you will be charged with a Class A misdemeanor.
+The charges will escalate to a third-degree felony if there are previous convictions.

-Third, second, and first degree felonies allow for fines of up to $10,000 and a prison sentence of up to 10 years for third degree offenses, 20 years for second degree offenses, and 99 years for first degree offenses.
+Third, second, and first-degree felonies allow for fines of up to $10,000 and a prison sentence of up to 10 years for third-degree offenses, 20 years for second-degree offenses, and 99 years for first degree offenses.
 If you are accused of murder, you could pay the ultimate price; in our state, the death penalty is imposed in many cases.
 Your life could be on the line, and you need to know that your criminal lawyer in Fort Worth will do everything possible to save you from this horrible consequence.